|

 I’m with Harold.
 I don’t like it when the days get shorter and shorter “until it’s dark before playtime has even begun.”
 This sweet follow-up to Harold Loves His Woolly Hat has all the things I loved in the first book: adorable illustrations, an under-the-dust-jacket surprise illustration (check out that grumpy expression!), sweet lines of text and story themes (a bedtime story with a dab of kindness and hint of hibernation), and a heartfelt ending.
 Love it!

 Read this review on Goodreads and Amazon.
-Did you read and like this book?
+Did you read and like these books?
 One of the best ways to support authors and illustrators is to post reviews for their books.
 Support an author/illustrator today by leaving a review on Goodreads or Amazon! |

 About HeatherHeather is a busy wife and mom of five rambunctious children and one lovable pup They all provide lots of distractions, but oodles of inspiration.
 Sometimes the pictures and ideas in her head turn into her own children's stories, but she always makes time to read other people's books.
 Sometimes she reviews them here.
 Archives